robgietema/huddle/README.md

-# huddle - Pack and compress css and javascript #
+# huddle - Pack and compress CSS and Javascript #

 [![Build status](https://secure.travis-ci.org/robgietema/huddle.png?branch=master)](http://travis-ci.org/robgietema/huddle/)

-**huddle** is a tool to retrieve css and javascript references from an html file and pack and compress those files.
+**huddle** is a tool to retrieve CSS and Javascript references from an HTML file and pack and compress those files.

 ## Usage